blukatdevelopment/UnchainedWorldsOld/core_rules.md

 Difficult terrain requires you to move more slowly.
 This means that for every 5ft of distance covered in difficult terrain, you must exert 10ft of movement.
 Examples of difficult terrain:
 - Knee-deep mud
 - slippery ice
-- climbing up or down without a climbing speed (which will likely also require an acrobatics or athletics check)
+- climbing up or down without a climbing speed (which will likely also require a dexterity or strength check)
 - Swimming without a swimming speed
 - sand